-IV.
-ADDITIONAL STATE ENTITY REQUIREMENTS
+C. ADDITIONAL STATE ENTITY REQUIREMENTS

-State entities are also responsible for complying with their own policies and procedures, and the information security and privacy policies, standards, and procedures issued by the California Information Security Office (CISO), per California State Administrative Manual (SAM).
+State entities are also responsible for complying with their own policies and procedures as well as the information security and privacy policies, standards, and procedures issued by the California Information Security Office (CISO).
+[CA SAM 5300.2; CA Government Code §11549.3]